richardvrusso/compute/README.md

     border: 1px solid #224422 !important; /* Faint matrix-green lines to match the Hacker theme */
     padding: 10px !important;
   }
+  /* Force all images in the first column to be exact 60x60 pixel squares */ td:first-child img {
+    width: 200px !important;
+    height: 200px !important;
+    object-fit: contain !important; /* Prevents the image from stretching or distorting */
+    background-color: transparent;  /* Keeps it clean on the dark background */
 </style>

 # unRAID Compute Server